Samsomyajit/Samsomyajit.github.io/blogs/pibert_fourier_wavelet_transformer_dialogue.md

 The performance gains do not come from one isolated trick.
 They come from embedding domain knowledge throughout the machine-learning pipeline.

-**John:** To conclude, PIBERT offers a pathway toward high-fidelity CFD surrogate modeling in which physics is not merely appended to the loss function.
+**Sam:** To conclude, PIBERT offers a pathway toward high-fidelity CFD surrogate modeling in which physics is not merely appended to the loss function.
 It shapes what the model sees, what it attends to, what it learns before supervision, and how it is optimized afterward.

 The price is additional complexity.
 For low-stakes or strongly latency-constrained applications, a lighter model may be sufficient.
 For high-stakes scientific and engineering problems where boundary effects, wake organization, vorticity, and multiscale structure matter, that complexity may be justified.